 The Career and Professional Development Center provides practice employment interviews in a simulated office environment for a small fee.
 The interview allows you to practice several behaviors such as answering tough interview questions smoothly, how to dress for an interview, recognizing body language, and practicing manners and eye contact.

-The interviews are recorded onto a DVD so that visual feedback can be provided during the interview session.
+The interviews are recorded so that visual feedback can be provided during the interview session.
 Mock interviews are conducted Monday through Friday during the semester and may be scheduled by visiting the Career and Professional Development Center in Pratt 302.
 Once an appointment is scheduled, a résumé, cover letter, and job posting must be submitted at least two business days before the scheduled interview.

 Office hours in the Career and Professional Development Center are Monday, Thursday, and Friday from 8:00 a.m. until 4:30 p.m., and Tuesday and Wednesday from 8:00 a.m. until 7:00 p.m.